 - Check the status of a permit with eTrakit (instructions, pdf)

 - Building permit application (all permit types, pdf)

 - Contractor information sheet (All contractors and sub-contractors must register with the City before a permit may be issued.
 Electrical, plumbing and mechanical contractors must be licensed with the State of Texas.)

-- Water/WW service application for new construction
+- Water/Wastewater service application for new construction

 - Backflow test form for new irrigation/landscape sprinklers